-ART 490 Advanced Graphic Design (3) ii.
-Continuation of ART 390.
+ART 490 Advanced Photomedia (3) i.
+Advanced problems and techniques in black-and-white photographic processes.
+Student must have access to camera with adjustable aperture and shutter speed.
+May be repeated for credit.
 Six studio hours.
-May be repeated for credit.
 Prerequisite: ART 390.

 Department of Biology